atlas-outreach-data-tools/notebooks-collection-opendata/README.md

 Much of the functionality is the same as in Binder, but with some subtle differences that are explained in the [Colab Documentation](https://colab.research.google.com).

 ### Run on SWAN
 To use SWAN you need a CERN account.
-Similar to Binder and Colab, but you have access to more memory and other resources; and faster access to the datasets.
+Similar to Binder and Colab, but you have access to more memory and other resources, and faster access to the datasets.
+If you are new to SWAN, you can use the default environment setup to get running.
 For more information check out the [SWAN Documentation](https://swan.docs.cern.ch).

 ### Run in Docker containers